The Wild Clematis

 Displayed as part of a planting scheme or perhaps in groups on the lawn the garden sculptures are sure to be a real feature, adding interest to your garden throughout the year.
 Crafted from metal, sculptures are treated to promote the rusting process and are then allowed to rust naturally.
 We love the warm, rich, rust patina that forms during the rusting process and seeing it evolve with time.

-Our contemporary seedhead sculptures look great in groups and we offer a reduction on individual prices, please do contact us for pricing.
+Our contemporary seedhead sculptures look great in groups and we offer a reduction on individual prices for groups of three or more, please do contact us for pricing.

 The Small Seedhead is made from 4mm steel mounted on a round stem with an overall height of 110cm, the rather elegant piece is ideal for patio pots, border and makes a great plant support.